Public Service Pensions and Judicial Offices Act 2022

 Overview

-This bill addresses unlawful discrimination in UK public service pension schemes, establishes new schemes for certain employees of banks brought into public ownership, and makes changes to judicial office holders' retirement and remuneration.
+This bill aims to correct unlawful discrimination in public service pension schemes, establish new schemes for certain publicly owned bodies, and adjust the retirement dates and conditions for judicial office holders.

 Description